nestjs/docs.nestjs.com/content/guards.md

 }
 ```

+The logic inside the `validateRequest()` function can be as simple or sophisticated as needed.
+The main point of this example is to show how guards fit into the request/response cycle.

-Regardless of the logic that sits behind `validateRequest()` function, the main point is to show how simple is to take advantage of guards.
-Every guard provides a `canActivate()` function.
-The guard might return its boolean answer either synchronously or asynchronously via a (`Promise` or `Observable`).
-The returned value controls the Nest behavior:
+Every guard must implement a `canActivate()` function.
+This function should return a boolean, indicating whether the current request is allowed or not.
+It can return the response either synchronously or asynchronously (via a `Promise` or `Observable`).
+Nest uses the return value to control the next action:

-- if it returns `true`, the user call will be processed.
+- if it returns `true`, the request will be processed.
-- if it returns `false`, Nest will ignore a currently processed request.
+- if it returns `false`, Nest will deny the request.

-The `canActivate()` function takes single argument, the `ExecutionContext` instance.
+The `canActivate()` function takes a single argument, the `ExecutionContext` instance.
 The `ExecutionContext` inherits from `ArgumentsHost`.
-The `ArgumentsHost` is a wrapper around arguments that have been passed to the **original** handler, and it contains different arguments array under the hood based on the type of the application.
-You can read more about it [here](https://docs.nestjs.com/exception-filters#arguments-host) (in the exception filters chapter).
+We saw `ArgumentsHost` before in the exception filters chapter.
+There, we saw that it's a wrapper around arguments that have been passed to the **original** handler, and contains different arguments arrays based on the type of the application.
+You can refer back to [the exception filters chapter](https://docs.nestjs.com/exception-filters#arguments-host) for more on this topic.

 #### Execution context

-The `ExecutionContext` offers a little bit more.
-It extends `ArgumentsHost`, but also, provides more details about current execution process.
+By extending `ArgumentsHost`, `ExecutionContext` provides additional details about the current execution process.
+Here's what it looks like:

 ```typescript
 export interface ExecutionContext extends ArgumentsHost {